spysystem/soap-maker/README.md

 - **--password** = Password for Basic Authentication.
 Mandatory if --username is present.
 - **--output-path** = Path for output.
 If omitted, project will be generated into the "output" folder.
 - **--use-private-packagist** = if present and set to true, the composer file will include the vendor private packagist repository.
+- **--use-location-inside-options** = if present and set to true, the SOAP client will contain the `location` option, which will point to the URL set as parameter when calling the `<YourServiceName>::CreateService()` method.

 (* = mandatory fields)